TiagoTitericz/demo-repo/README.md

 10. git branch - Used to see all my branches
 11. git checkout - Switch between the branches
 12. git checkout -b feature-readme-instructions - Creating a new branch and named it as featre-readme-instructions
+13. git diff branchs_name #show the difference between the branches
+14. git pull origin main #Bring the changes from GitHub to my machine
+15. git branch -d feature-readme-instructions
+16. #If you have a modified file and not a new file, you can skip git add and go through git commit -am